dragonmc77/Listicles/README.md

 Notes:

+In the top toolbar of the plugin, the icons on the left are all related to individual games in a Listicle, while the icons on the right are all related to Listicles themselves.

 My reason for creating this is to have an easy way to create "Top 10" and "Top 25" games lists from Youtube, and some gaming websites.
 I can add the games they cover to a Listicle as I watch the video or read the article.
 Later on, I am then able to open that video or article by clicking the Open Link button in the plugin toolbar in Playnite.

 This can also be used to maintain a set of playlists for your games.